ballerina-platform/module-ballerinax-sap.jco/docs/spec/spec.md

 ##### 2.1.1.2 AdvancedConfig

-The `AdvancedConfig` type is a map that holds any custom configurations needed to create a SAP connection.
+If the user wants to specify more detailed configurations beyond `DestinationConfig`, they can use `AdvancedConfig`.
+The `AdvancedConfig` type is a map that holds any SAP JCo configurations accepted by the SAP destination provider.

 **Example Configuration:**